Corona virus: frequently asked questions

 Will I be reimbursed for my medical expenses if I become infected?

 Medical expenses incurred for treating COVID-19 are covered by the basic health insurance.
-Vaccination against the virus is not yet available.

 Will I be reimbursed if I have to be transferred to Germany?